 Candidates at elections who are members of a registered party can add their party’s name to their own name on the ballot paper.
 If the party that you belong to is not on the Register, you are described as a non-party candidate on the ballot paper.

-Under Section 25 of the Electoral Act, 1992, as substituted by Section 11 of the Electoral (Amendment) Act, 2001, you can apply to the Registrar of Political Parties in order to register your own political party in any of the following elections in Ireland:
+Under Section 43 of the Electoral Reform Act 2022, you can apply to the Registrar of Political Parties in order to register your own political party in any of the following elections in Ireland:

 - Dáil elections

 - European elections

 - Local elections